machinsk/CMPUT404-assignment-css-hell/README.md

 Do NOT open ugly.html if you have Photosensitive epilepsy, I hold no liability, so open at your own risk.

-All html files are better viewed in Chrome for extra fronts.
+All html files are better viewed in the newest version of Chrome on Windows 10 for extra fronts.
 All screenshots for the assignment are in the screenshots folder.
 Enjoy.

 Part 1: